kindzal/qw-reports-watcher/README.md

 ## ⏱️ Uptime Monitoring

-**UptimeRobot** pings the bot’s HTTP endpoint every 5 minutes to check its health
+**UptimeRobot** pings the bot’s HTTP endpoint periodically to check its health

 ---